The Further Evolution of Amateurs' Knowledge

 2011 - Timing of the Guzumi

 (Referenced by Guzumi @ !!!
 In this section White basically gives atari on the hanezeki's tail after Black's guzumi.
 All other moves will lead to a change in the order of moves for a later played guzumi. !!!
 We are not convinced that our endgame is optimal.
 However, we tried to apply it equally to the different variations.
 In our opinion, White wins clearly here, perhaps by about ten points.
-We marked the approximately 20 points of white territory ( Please understand the order of moves shown here - with the guzumi first, then the push, then the hasami-tsuke late - in the historical context. |
+We marked the approximately 20 points of White territory ( Please understand the order of moves shown here - with the guzumi first, then the push, then the hasami-tsuke late - in the historical context. |

 |